Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/020/Chapter020-draft7.md

 "But what I do next is."
 Greta's voice cracked like breaking glass.
 "If the Church has been systematically destroying spiritual truth while I defended their righteousness..."

 Lin stood without thinking, followed by Willi.
-They flanked their friend in movements automatic as breathing—friendship habits deeper than conscious thought.
+They flanked their friend in movements automatic as breathing—friendship patterns deeper than conscious thought.
 She could see Greta shaking now, her friend's world fracturing along fault lines that had been building since they'd first witnessed the broken circle.

 "Then either the Light isn't guiding the Church, or the Church isn't serving the Light," Madern said gently from behind them.
 "That's your conclusion to reach, Knight.
 But know this—Light shines equally on ancient wisdom and modern institutions."

-Greta turned back toward them, tears catching firelight.
+Greta turned back toward them, tears catching firelight like scattered diamonds.
 "Tell me about phase two."

 Lin reached out instinctively, touching her friend's armored shoulder.
 The metal was cold under her palm, but she could feel Greta's warmth beneath it, solid and real despite everything cracking apart.